sh1670/code-a-clock/README.md

 #### In this activity we use [Processing](https://processing.org), a Java based flexible software sketchbook.

 ![Processing Logo](images/processing_logo.png)

-_If you are doing this workshop in a lab on a University Visit Day, then Processing will already be installed and set up on half of your screen.
-If not, [Click Here](https://processing.org/tutorials/gettingstarted/) for more info on getting started. _

 > Processing is easy for creating visual art with a few simple lines, and is ideal for learning how to code.